How are we helping children in Somalia?

 Most of our work is in Somaliland and Puntland, the independent regions of northwest Somalia.

 In Somaliland, we’re helping the government put into practice its new juvenile justice law, enshrining children’s rights for the first time.
 We’re working with the ministries of education and health and other organisations, improving nutrition, reducing child and maternal mortality, and establishing and improving child protection systems.
 In Puntand, we’re working with communities, helping to provide basic healthcare and getting more children into school.

-In the midst of conflict, we rely on our extraordinarily skilled Somali staff to maintain our humanitarian neutrality and provide the services that save children’s lives.
+In the areas affected by conflict, we rely on our extraordinarily skilled Somali staff to maintain our humanitarian neutrality and provide the services that save children’s lives.
 But even here, we can improve children’s lives.